Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Preliminaries

-If $(\lambda,\omega)$ is contact non-degenerate, the periodic orbits in $N_c$ are either elliptic or hyperbolic.
-If $\gamma$ is a hyperbolic periodic orbit in $N_c$, it has a stable and an unstable manifold denoted respectively by $W^u(\gamma)$ and $W^s(\gamma)$.
-If $(\lambda,\omega)$ is contact non-degenerate, we say that it is {\it contact strongly non-degenerate}, if the intersections between stable and unstable manifolds of the hyperbolic periodic orbits in $N_c$ are transverse.
-Each connected component of $N_c$ is invariant and, when $(\lambda,\omega)$ is contact non-degenerate, there are no periodic orbits near the boundary.
-Hence the intersections between stable and unstable manifolds of hyperbolic periodic orbits are in the interior of $N_c$.
-The arguments in \cite{CV1} can be adapted to show that contact strongly non-degenerate SHS are $C^1$-dense as well, see Section~\ref{ss:density}.
+If $(\lambda,\omega)$ is contact non-degenerate, the periodic orbits of its Reeb vector field $X$ in $N_c$ are either elliptic or hyperbolic, and near each connected component of $\partial N$ there is a foliation by invariant 2-tori in which $X$ is colinear to a linear vector field of irrational slope.
+In particular, the periodic orbits of $X$ are far away from $\partial N$.
+Observe also that if $\gamma$ is a hyperbolic periodic orbit in $N_c$, it has a stable and an unstable manifold denoted respectively by $W^u(\gamma)$ and $W^s(\gamma)$ which are contained in $N_c$. { \begin{defi} A contact non-degenerate stable Hamiltonian structure $(\lambda,\omega)$ is contact strongly non-degenerate if the intersections between stable and unstable manifolds of the hyperbolic periodic orbits in $N_c$ are transverse. \end{defi} }